Fear of Traveling Solo? Get Over It.

 I checked into the Morrison’s Rogue River Lodge, an idyllic mid-century inn right on the banks of the Rogue River in Southern Oregon.
 “What do you want to do now?”
 I asked myself.
 I wandered, roamed, and paddle-boarded in the river.
 I jumped in the pool, hopped on a bike, worked out, and then I sat on an Adirondack chair and had a glass of local Oregonian Wine.
 Then I had another.
 After that?
 Came back to the room and watched whatever I felt like on TV.
 (Turns out when no one was watching I really wanted to see what all the fuss over Duck Dynasty was about.)

-In the morning, I met the O.A.R.S. guides and the other travelers.
+In the morning, I met the guides and other travelers.
 Turns out there were three of us flying solo on this trip.
-Jean, from Palo Alto, CA, learned long ago that traveling by herself was more relaxing.
+Jean, from Palo Alto, CA, learned long ago that traveling solo was more relaxing.
 “I get to spend quality time with people from all over the country,” she told me.
 “It is a richer and deeper experience,” she added.

 Craig from Los Angeles, was supposed to come with his girlfriend – she had to cancel at the last minute.
 He told me, “I thought about canceling too, but at some point you have just got to live the life you want to live and not worry about anybody else.”
 Amen, brother.

-Of course, you are never alone on an O.A.R.S. trip.
+Of course, you are never really alone on a river trip.
 In fact, it is the group effort that makes the trip possible and the group dynamic that makes it fun.
 But on this particular trip, although I was not actually alone, I was only in charge of me.
 Sweet relief.

-My first just-for-me-decision was to not use the tent O.A.R.S. provided.
+My first just-for-me-decision was to not use my tent.
 I slept unprotected and under the stars.
 One night, I chose to set up my campsite for one on a tiny rocky island, 30-feet from the shore.
 And even though a British poet once said, “No man is an island,” this solo lady thought I might have just been the luckiest person on the planet to sleep smack dab in the middle of one of the most spectacular American rivers.

 But when it was time to wander into a stream, read a book, go to sleep, get up…I was on my own.
 Turns out I am pretty good company.